anylots/staking-with-erc4626/README.md

 # Staking-With-ERC4626

-This repository contains a project about staking with erc4626 and receive rewards;<br /> Based on ERC-4626;
+A project about staking with erc4626 and receive rewards;<br /> Based on ERC-4626;

+ERC-4626: Tokenized Vaults Tokenized Vaults with a single underlying EIP-20 token.

 ## How to deploy